tc39/notes/es8/2017-11/nov-29.md

 MF: Having multiple views over a string is just like data views on TypedArrays, we can look at it as code points, graphemes, words.
 This is not problematic to introduce because of that.

 KG: JS strings are not sequences of code points - you can have lone surrogates.
-I'd be surprised if a code points iterator gave you something that’s not a codepoint.
+I'd be surprised if a code points iterator gave you something that's not a codepoint.

 MB: Ahh, are you saying you want to blacklist lone surrogates?

-KG: If it gives you U+D800 on its own it’s not a codepoint.
+KG: If it gives you U+D800 on its own it's not a codepoint.

 MB: It is a codepoint but not a scalar value.